Cutting Crew: 1985–1986: Formation

-While still in his teens, Nick Van Eede (born Nicholas Eede) recorded a few UK solo singles in the late 1970s, and later was in the band The Drivers, which found success in Canada, particularly with their 1982 single "Tears on Your Anorak".
-While touring Canada, the Drivers had a support band called Fast Forward, whose line up included guitarist Kevin MacMichael.
+While still in his teens, Nick Van Eede (born Nicholas Eede) recorded a few UK solo singles in the late 1970s.
+Later, he was in the band the Drivers, which found success in Canada, particularly with their 1982 single "Tears on Your Anorak".
+While touring Canada, the Drivers had a support band called Fast Forward, whose line-up included guitarist Kevin MacMichael.
 Van Eede was so impressed with MacMichael's guitar playing that he asked him to form a new band with him.
-The Drivers split in 1983, but Van Eede and MacMichael joined forces in 1985 by relocating to London, England.
-Initially, the two made demos that led to a recording contract, before bassist Colin Farley and drummer Martin "Frosty" Beedle joined in 1986.
+The Drivers broke up in 1984, but MacMichael continued to tour with Fast Forward.
+In 1985, MacMichael survived an accident when his tour bus drove off the side of a mountain, and he relocated to London, England to join forces with Van Eede.
+Initially, the two made demos before bassist Colin Farley and drummer Martin "Frosty" Beedle joined in 1986.
+They named the band "Cutting Crew" after a comment by Queen, who were once asked why they were not touring, and they replied, "We're a cutting crew", meaning they were only cutting records in the studio.